 Agencies wishing to advance a project by one fiscal year or more may request project advancement.
-The agency must demonstrate that a contract will be awarded or that funds will be obligated in the year which funds are requested to be advanced to.
-The allocation will be de-escalated according to the original escalation rate.
+The agency must demonstrate that a contract will be awarded or that funds will be obligated encumbered in the year which funds are requested to be advanced to.-Advancement requests will be considered only if program funds are available.
+The allocationgrant will be de-escalated according to the original escalation rate.

-Requests can be submitted at any time during the fiscal year or as part of the semi-annual review process.
-All advancements will be reviewed by the TAC and approved by the OCTA Board.
-If approved, the agency and project will be required to meet the new fiscal year award or obligation deadline.
+Requests can be submitted at any time during the fiscal year or must be submitted as part of the semi-annual review-process.
+All advancements will be reviewed by the TAC and approved by the OCTA-Board.
+If approved, the agency and project will be required to meet the new fiscal year award or obligation-encumbrance deadline.

 Should OCTA be unable to accommodate an advancement request for a project funded through Measure M, due to cash flow constraints, the agency may still move forward with the project using local funding.
-(See Precept no. 5) The lead agency must have a fully executed letter agreement prior to beginning work.
+(See Precept-no. 6) The lead agency must have a fully executed letter agreement prior to beginning work.
 The lead agency may subsequently seek reimbursement of CTFP funds in the fiscal year in which funds are programmed.
-Reimbursement shall follow the standard CTFP process described in Chapter 10.
+Reimbursement shall follow the standard CTFP process (described insee Chapter 10).
+Prior approval is not necessary if the project is being advanced through local funds.